Numerical boundary flux functions that give provable bounds for nonlinear initial boundary value problems with open boundaries: A stable nonlinear inflow boundary flux for the Burgers equation

 \section{A stable nonlinear inflow boundary flux for the Burgers equation}

-To illustrate the process and to motivate and highlight the vital steps, we demonstrate the use of Thm.~\ref{thm:FluxTheorem} by deriving an energy stable boundary flux for the Burgers equation.
-The Burgers equation, although nonlinear, is simple enough to derive the boundary flux function in \eqref{eq:EntropyBoundaryIntegral} from first principles.
-We show here that the first principle derivation gives the same result as Thm.~\ref{thm:FluxTheorem}.
+To illustrate the process and to motivate and highlight the vital steps, we demonstrate the use of Thm.~\ref{thm:FluxTheorem} by deriving an energy stable boundary flux for the Burgers equation. \revTwo{Although nonlinear, the Burgers equation is sufficiently simple that the boundary flux function in \eqref{eq:EntropyBoundaryIntegral} can be derived via the energy method and a nonstandard rewriting of the boundary terms.} We show here that the derivation \revTwo{using the energy method} gives the same result as Thm.~\ref{thm:FluxTheorem}.